Magnesium

 Magnesium Needs

 Recent studies show that 70-80% of Americans diets may be deficient in magnesium.
 The average person needs to consume between 300 and 400 milligrams of magnesium a day.
-As per the United States Food and Nutrition, Recommended Daily Allowance (RDA) of Mg2? is 420 mg for males and 320 mg for females.
+As per the United States Food and Nutrition, Recommended Daily Allowance (RDA) of magnesium is 420 mg for males and 320 mg for females.
 Around 10% of it is obtained through drinking water.
-Other sources of Mg2+ include green vegetables, unprocessed cereals, nuts, seeds, fish, meat, and milk products.
+Other sources of magnesium include green vegetables, unprocessed cereals, nuts, seeds, fish, meat, and milk products.

 Recommended Supplement Forms